Who is a UX Engineer Specifically?

 UX engineers play a crucial role in modern software development teams.
 These tech generalists have the skills and language to enhance collaboration between design and development.

 UX engineers often work on cross-functional teams, providing clarity and support between designers and engineers.
 They bridge the gap between these disciplines by collaborating with designers to turn design ideas into functioning code.
 Front-end and back-end engineers use this code as a foundation to develop the final product.

 Bridging the gap between design and development has never been easier with UXPin Merge.
 Sync code components to UXPin’s design editor for designers to build fully-functioning prototypes.
-Sign up for a free trial to try Merge through our free MUI integration.
+Request access to UXPin Merge.

 What is a UI/UX Engineer?

 A UX engineer (user experience engineer), also called a UI engineer or UI/UX engineer, is a hybrid UX designer/developer position.
 They’re generally front-end developers who understand design thinking and design principles.